Germany (Mitglied der Rechtsanwaltskammer Berlin | Member of the Berlin Bar)

 Represented a European environmental consulting company in conciliation under the UNCITRAL Conciliation Rules, in a contract dispute against an Executive Board of the United Nations General Assembly.

 Advised a German food wholesaler on legal risks arising out of reimporting brand products from Turkey to Germany, under the Ankara Association Agreement and its Additional Protocol

 Advised a Turkish app developer on litigation avoidance strategies with regard to alleged breach of contract claims put forward by a U.S. marketing platform

 Represented a Turkish logistics company in statutory claims, against multiple German waste management companies, in connection with multiple incomplete waste shipments from Germany to Turkey

 Advised a multinational online media agency on a set of contracts for a novel, innovative mobile marketing technology, involving mobile network operators, original end manufacturers, and distributors

 Represented a German distributor in ICC arbitral proceedings against two French B2B tech companies in a matter pertaining to commercial agent’s commission and indemnity claims, under French law, and Directive 86/653/EEC

-Prior to joining BODENHEIMER HERZBERG, Ms Bakırcıoğlu (Erdoğmuş) practiced at Herzberg Legal (Berlin, Germany) and Kolcuoğlu Demirkan Koçaklı (Istanbul, Turkey).
+Prior to joining BODENHEIMER, Ms Bakırcıoğlu (Erdoğmuş) practiced at Herzberg Legal (Berlin, Germany) and Kolcuoğlu Demirkan Koçaklı (Istanbul, Turkey).

 German Institution of Arbitration (DIS), Turkish German Lawyers Association (TDAV), ArbitralWomen,